 Enabling women over 50 at risk of poverty to create financial wellbeing through micro-enterprise

-Although microenterprise is often promoted as an option for income generation for the long-term unemployed, through the New Enterprise Incentive Scheme (NEIS) for example, many older women do not identify with what they see as the masculine world and language of business.
-Yet their life experience demonstrates resilience and resourcefulness that may translate well into small business ownership with the right amount and type of guidance.
+Although micro-enterprise is often promoted as an option for income generation to long term unemployed people, for example through the New Enterprise Incentive Scheme (NEIS), many older women do not identify with what they see as the masculine world and language of business.
+Yet, their life experience demonstrates resilience and resourcefulness, aspects that can translate well into small business ownership with the right amount and type of guidance.